kagsteiner/RPGMaker_AICharacter/README.md

 - NPC Message background: inherit, window, dim, transparant - like the setting for normal dialogs.
 - NPC Message position: inherit, top, middle, bottom - like the setting for normal dialogs.

+What to do:
+1. get yourself a Mistral API Key from mistral.ai.
+Note: by default you get a free tier which will only allow 1 request per second.
+If your level has 1 NPC it has to wait 60 frames after each command invocation!
+2. enter this key as LLM API Key
+3. select mistral as provider
+4. select mistral-large-latest as model
+5. Be happy.
+Pay money.
 ### ChatMenu
+A separate Plugin for a single purpose: chat with an adjacent NPC.
 - Enable Quick Chat Bar: enable and you get a chat bar (center bottom position) with a "chat" button so you can easily always start a chat.
 - Quick bar label: the text of the button to chat.

+### GiveItemToNPC
+A separate Plugin for a single purpose: Enhance the Item menu with a give... option to give an item to an NPC.
+Has no parameter.

 ## Example Event
 My most successful experiments go like this: